Dogstudio/dogstudio-next-starter/README.md

 ## Kennel

 We included our homemade SCSS toolkit within this starter.
 We named it [**Kennel**](/src/styles/kennel).
-It has been a useful friend at Dogstudio for the past few years.
 Please make sure to have a look at its mixins, functions, helpers,...

 ## References